CHAPTER 3

 NUMBERS

-It is very easy to take our numbering system for granted and to assume that once you have taught it learners will know it, but there are so many variations from practice in other countries and idiosyncrasies in our treatment of numbers that it be worthwhile spending longer than you might think on this work, and revisit it regularly.
-For instance, why has the ‘u’, present in four and fourteen been dropped from forty?
+The world over numbers are used to count, and to answer the questions, ‘how many’ or ‘how much’, although not all languages have two words for many and much, or use them in the same way.
+It is easy to take the numbering system for indicating quantity for granted and to assume that once you have taught it learners will know it.
+However, there are so many variations from practice in other countries and differences in the treatment of numbers in English that it may be worthwhile spending some time on this topic and revisit it regularly.
+For instance, why is it four and fourteen, but the ‘u’ is dropped from forty?
 Students will need to learn this.

 Other numbers to be wary of include:

-• eleven has the ‘v’ again and an ‘l’ which Chinese learners can find almost impossible having not learnt the sound in their first language, so a bit of a tongue twister there; also it is a special name- we do not say 'oneteen'.
+eleven has the ‘v’ again and an ‘l’ which Chinese learners can find almost impossible as they have not learnt the sound in their first language, so a bit of a tongue twister there; also ‘eleven’ is a special name- we do not say 'oneteen'.

 Not all languages have a specific name for the teens; in Chinese they have ten three for thirteen (Resource: Writing Numbers 1).